Neural and spectral operator surrogates: unified construction and expression rate bounds: Setting

 \subsection{Encoder and decoder}

 In the following we use the notation

-to denote frames and their dual frames of $\cX$, $\cY$ respectively.
-With the corresponding analysis operators $\rF_\cX$, $\rF_\cY$ the encoder/decoder pair in \eqref{eq:GenForm} is defined by the analysis and synthesis operators which are given by
+to denote frames and their {canonical} dual frames of $\cX$, $\cY$ respectively.
+With the corresponding analysis operators $\rF_\cX$, $\rF_\cY$ the encoder/decoder pair in \eqref{eq:GenForm} is defined by the analysis and synthesis operators which are given by {(cf.\ \eqref{eq:CDE})}

 \begin{remark} If $\bsPsi_\cX$, $\bsPsi_\cY$ are Riesz bases of $\cX$, $\cY$, respectively, then the encoder $\cE : \cX\to\ell^2(\N)$ and decoder $\cD :\ell^2(\N)\to\cY$ in \eqref{eq:ED} are boundedly invertible operators. \end{remark}